GeoSeisUtilities/FMTOMO/fmtomo_extrasv1.1/docs/FMTOMO_Extras_instructions.md

 psxy serrord.dat $bounds1 $proj -Sc0.33 -Ccolor.cpt -W1 -O -K -P >> $psfile
 ```

+## NOTES ABOUT VISUALISING THE RESULTS (All In One)

+A folder *visualization* has been added containing: a Bash script, a Python script, and an "empty" *<u>gmtslicei.in</u>* file.
+The Python script *<u>3D_visualization.py</u>* prepares the input for the Bash script *<u>plot_sections.sh</u>* which, in turn, navigates the P and S folder for producing horizontal and vertical images of the two models.
+Specifically, it produces SN, EW, and Horizontal images corresponding with the velocity grid nodes (e.g., if the velocity grid is 12 points in latitude, the script will produce 12 EW vertical cross sections).
+Moreover, it also creates vertical sections in the models following the azimuth and the spacing set in the first lines of the Python code.

+The user can find the results in the *gmtplot* folders in the *invert_p/* and *invert_s/* directories.
+Both absolute and relative velocity images are produced, so check the presence of *<u>velabsolute.cpt</u>* and *<u>velrelative.cpt</u>*.

+The Python script *<u>3D_visualization.py</u>* also produces a folder *output_files* containing the velocity models (P and S), the sources (original and relocated), and the receiver data in *<u>.csv</u>* format.

 ## SETTING UP A SYNTHETIC TEST

-In order to set up a synthetic test, do the following (here it is assumed that you have a real data example, and now want to run a resolution test):
+Some bash scripts (guided by <u><em>run_PS_synthetic.sh</em></u>) are provided to automatically perform the joint inversion of P, S, and Vp/Vs synthetic models.
+These merge the following described procedure (here it is assumed that you have a real data example, and now want to run a resolution test):

 1. In *invert_p/mkmodel*, edit <u>*grid3dgi.in*</u> so that the synthetic structure is created (be it checkerboard, spikes, or random structure).